dragnet-org/dragnet_data/README.md

 Repository of code and data used to build a training dataset for [`dragnet`](https://github.com/dragnet-org/dragnet) models.
 Specifically:

 - code to fetch a random sample of the latest articles published to a manually-specified collection of RSS feeds
-- code to fetch articles' HTML data via HTTP GET requests, along with any relevant metadata embedded therein
+- code to fetch articles' HTML data via HTTP GET requests, along with a draft extraction of relevant metadata embedded therein
 - code to save all (HTML, metadata) documents in gztar archives
 - data produced by the above code, in conjunction with a manual text extraction process